 - Decreased fatigue

 - Decreased appetite

-Before amphetamine's addictive problems were known about, this drug was used for weight control, depression, nasal congestion, even hangovers.
-It was an inexpensive, long-lasting solution to a number of problems.
+Before amphetamine’s addictive problems were known about, this drug was used for weight control, depression, nasal congestion, even hangovers.
+It appeared to be an inexpensive, long-lasting solution to a number of problems.
 It has been sold as Desoxyn, Benzedrine, Adderall, DextroStat and Dexedrine.

 - Cardiovascular system failure

 - Irregular heart beat